 Potential Park (For Csepel) was a light intervention emphasizing an existing abandoned plot overgrown with grasses, weeds and flowers in the industrial area of Csepel.
 Ten flood lights on tripods were positioned around its circumference.
 As it grew dark the plot became increasingly visible and slowly transformed into a bright glowing green field amidst the dark industrial surroundings.
 The light was programmed to continually slowly fade from full to very low intensity.

-In a certain sense the audience would loose orientation and temporarily leave the expected experience of Csepel.
-This experience encouraged an awareness of the present, its qualities and limitations.
-The audience was invited to experience the existing conditions in a multitude of new ways and consequently to imagine its possible transformation.
+In a sense the viewers would loose orientation and temporarily leave the expected experience of Csepel.
+They were invited to experience the existing conditions in a multitude of new ways and consequently to imagine its possible transformation.
 The work exposed potential futures through turning the present plot into a temporary public park.

 Artopolis Association, Østfold Kulturutvikling, IN SITU European Network for Creation of Art in Public Space